-Unless we receive specific instructions to the contrary or unless such proxy is revoked, shares represented by each properly executed proxy will be voted: (i) FOR the election of each of Siga's nominees as a director; (ii) FOR the ratification of the appointment of PricewaterhouseCoopers LLP as the independent auditors of Siga for the fiscal year ending December 31, 2001; (iii) FOR approval of the amendment and restatement of Siga's Amended 1996 Incentive and Non-Qualified Stock Option Plan; and (iv) with respect to any other matters that may properly come before the Annual Meeting, at the discretion of the proxy holders.
-Siga does not presently anticipate any other business will be presented for action at the Annual Meeting.
+Unless we receive specific instructions to the contrary or unless such proxy is revoked, shares represented by each properly executed proxy will be voted: (i) FOR the election of each of SIGA's nominees as a director; (ii) FOR the ratification of the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm of SIGA for the fiscal year ending December 31, 2005; (iii) FOR the approval of an amendment to the SIGA Plan to increase the maximum number of shares of Common Stock available for issuance under the Plan from 10,000,000 shares to 11,000,000 shares and (iv) with respect to any other matters that may properly come before the Annual Meeting, at the discretion of the proxy holders.
+SIGA does not presently anticipate that any other business will be presented for action at the Annual Meeting.